dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### `icrc25_canister_call`

-This message can be used by the relying party to request canister calls to be executed by the signer.
+This method can be used by the relying party to request canister calls to be executed by the signer.

 #### Prerequisites